 When cooked and cooled, potato, rice, and pasta become 50% resistant starch.
 This means half the starch is not digested in the small intestine and is sent off to the colon (bowel) for a workover.
 The bacteria there love it and thrive.
 These bacteria then create butyrate which in turn creates short-chain fatty acids (SCFA) and that is very good news because SCFA is anti-inflammatory and not just in the bowel.

 - good motility (which means moving through the bowel)

 Let’s be honest – good poop is priceless.
 We all want to pick up a good poop, (not sure on that expression – picking up poop is an occupational hazard and necessity if you have the love of a dog- kinda goes with it).
 If your dog has intermittent Irritable Bowel or diarrhoea, building SCFAs through resistant starches would seem like a good idea.
 Ditto for constipation.

-Of greater consequence (or perhaps not if you are cleaning up after a dog with IBS) is that new understanding on SCFA is their benefit to the rest of the body.
-It appears that some SCFAs travel in the blood stream and are positively affecting the immune system, blood lipids & cholesterol, certainly colon cancer but affecting T-cells and even moods.
-It appears that SCFA may be the key between diet, gut microbiome and health and for the more academic.
+Of greater consequence (or perhaps not if you are cleaning up after a dog with IBS) is that a new understanding of SCFA is their benefit to the rest of the body.
+It appears that some SCFAs travel in the bloodstream and are positively affecting the immune system, blood lipids & cholesterol, certainly colon cancer but affecting T-cells and even moods.
+It appears that SCFA may be the key between diet, gut microbiome, and health and for the more academic.